 - 1 cup heavy cream or coconut cream

-- ¾ cup Swerve Brown Sugar (or coconut sugar for Paleo)
+- ¾ cup allulose for Keto, OR coconut sugar for Paleo

 - ⅛ teaspoon sea salt

 - 1-¼ cups + 2 Tablespoons pecan pieces

 - 1 cup + 2 Tablespoons low carb chocolate chips (Use Lily's for Keto/Low Carb, use Fair Trade Paleo or standard chips according to dietary choices; see Recipe Notes for links and tips on the best chocolate chips)

 - In large metal bowl combine dry crust ingredients: nut flour, sweetener, coconut flour, collagen, baking soda and sea salt.
 Mix together well.

 - In a small bowl combine mostly cooled butter, cream, egg yolks and apple cider vinegar.
 Add liquids to flours.
 Use hand held mixer or a fork to thoroughly combine ingredients.

 - Spread and press crust ingredients over the bottom of 9" by 13" pan or casserole dish.
 (It will be sticky like cookie dough.)
 Wet four fingers of one hand to pat dough into pan and prevent sticking.